-The Best Montana Homeowners Insurance Company
+The Best Montana Homeowners Insurance Companies

 Montana’s average annual premiums for homeowners insurance are on the low side compared to the national average — $1,081 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates: